Accounting Careers

 Summer and busy season internships are often a requirement for landing full-time offers.

-Recruiting for summer public accounting internship programs (typically held the summer before senior year) kicks off 1.5 years in advance, in other words, as early as January/February of your sophomore year.
-Some local firms will offer summer before junior year (and some even summer before sophomore year) opportunities as well, also recruiting 1.5 years in advance, sometimes before students have taken mid-level accounting courses.
-We encourage students to begin networking with professionals in the field as well as recruiters from these firms as early as freshman year, with a heavier emphasis spring of freshman year / fall of sophomore year.
+Recruiting for summer public accounting internship programs (typically the summer before junior year) for Big 4 and many regional firms often begins almost two years in advance, as early as August of a student’s sophomore year, with the majority of applications and interviews taking place in the fall semester.
+Some local and smaller regional firms may also offer summer internships before junior year, or even before sophomore year, sometimes recruiting before students have completed mid-level accounting courses.
+We encourage students to begin networking with professionals and recruiters as early as freshman year, with a heavier emphasis in spring of freshman year and fall of sophomore year, to build relationships and prepare for early recruitment opportunities.

 Students interested in Accounting should be vigilant in learning about and applying to internship opportunities, sometimes earlier than is comfortable.
 Firms that target Creighton University students typically engage formally with the John P. Fahey Career Center and Beta Alpha Psi, the accounting honor organization, to post positions on Handshake and attend events like Meet the Firms (early Career Fair for accounting / finance / business intelligence & analytics students.)